survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 To recap:

 * Web workers allow you to push work out of the main thread of the browser.
-This separation is useful especially if performance is an issue.
+This separation is valuable especially if performance is an issue.
 * Web workers cannot manipulate the DOM.
 Instead, it is best to use them for long running computations and requests.
 * The isolation provided by web workers can be used for architectural benefit.
 It will force the programmers to stay within a specific sandbox.
-* Communicating with web workers comes with an overhead that may make them less useful.
+* Communicating with web workers comes with an overhead that makes them less practical.
 As the specification evolves, this may change.

 I will discuss the topic of internationalization in the next chapter.